freeCodeCamp/i18n-curriculum/curriculum/challenges/german/06-quality-assurance/advanced-node-and-express/send-and-display-chat-messages.md

 });
 ```

 Within the form submit code, you should emit an event after you define `messageToSend` but before you clear the text box `#m`.
-Das Ereignis sollte `'chat message'` heißen und die Daten sollten einfach `messageToSend` sein.
+The event should be named `'chat message'` and the data should just be `messageToSend`.

 ```js
 socket.emit('chat message', messageToSend);